Community pride at William Floyd homecoming parade

 William Floyd Homecoming | Robert Chartuk

-The William Floyd community turned out in force this weekend to celebrate the school’s 2025 Homecoming, with a spirited parade that showcased school pride, local organizations, and civic leaders.
-Residents lined the streets, waving banners and donning school colors, creating a festive atmosphere that reflected the strong sense of unity in the district.
+The William Floyd community turned out to celebrate the school’s 2025 Homecoming, with a parade that showcased school pride, local organizations, and civic leaders.
+Residents lined the streets, waving banners and donning school colors, creating a festive atmosphere that reflected a sense of unity in the district.

 Robert Taiani joined the parade, marching with the Lynvet Football Association, which was enthusiastically cheered on alongside the spirited Lynvet Cheerleaders.
 Assemblyman Joe DeStefano and Suffolk County Legislator Jim Mazzarella also participated, stopping to greet families and pose for photos, adding a touch of civic pride to the celebration.